tanis2000/opm/README.md

 `opm` contains the complete OPM stack.
 - `/apiserver` - http endpoint for all OPM api calls
 - `/bancheck` - service that checks if accounts flagged as banned are really banned
+- `/buildscripts` - build/install scripts for windows and linux
 - `/db` - package for interfacing with the OPM database (MongoDB)
-- `/frontend` - Web frontend for OPM
 - `/opm` - OPM specific stuff
 - `/proxyhub` - Proxy layer for OPM infrastructure
 - `/scanner` - Performs actual scans for monsters and stuff